The fuel injection system is elaborated along with its basics, types of fuel injection, advantages, disadvantages, etc.

 - Here, fuel needs to be transferred from the fuel tank to the engine cylinder, and the pumping system is used to do this work.

 - There are two types of pumps used in this pumping system, one is the fuel feed pump and another injection pump.

-- Fuel feed pump transfers fuel from the fuel tank to fuel high-pressure pump i.e., fuel injection pump.
+- The fuel feed pump transfers fuel from the fuel tank to fuel high-pressure pump i.e., the fuel injection pump.

 - On the other hand, a fuel injection pump delivers high-pressure fuel to the fuel injector.
 It normally maintains pressure around 100 bar -220 bar.

 The fuel injector is the main part of this injection system and fuel injection is done with the help of it.